PSHE and RSE

 Progression in PSHCE

 Below is an outline of how the academy intends to meet the new statutory regulations for the revised Health Education and Relationships Education curriculum.
-This is not statutory until September 2020.

 The academy will be consulting with parents before the implementation of this.